AndrewMois/young-mystic/README.md

 set `locals` object with `lang` variable.
 It is then fetched in `index.layout.server.js`.
 Then, it will be available in the `data` object on each page.
 The default language is set in `hooks.server.js` and is `ru`.
+To sum up, the lang value can be accessed in 3 ways:

+- from any page from `data` object;
+- from any server side file from `locals` object;
+- from any client side file from `cookie` object.